 - A refillable water bottle is a good idea to help with hydration

-- A day bag for any essentials like medicine, swim suits, and change of clothes if you are going to check your luggage at the port to be brought on board by porters.
+- A day bag for any essentials like medicine, swimsuits, and change of clothes for arrival day

 - Bring some cash.
 Gratuities for dining staff and your stateroom staff are added to your folio while on board, but having cash for luggage porters and other personnel is helpful

 - Comfortable shoes for walking in the sand, there is a tram on Castaway Cay but there is still plenty of walking